Eleonore of Liechtenstein: Life

 She was born as a Princess of Oettingen-Oettingen and Oettingen-Spielberg, daughter of Johann Aloys I, 2nd Prince of Oettingen-Spielberg, and Princess Therese of Schleswig-Holstein-Sonderburg-Wiesenburg.
+Her mother died as a result of her birth.

 She was raised and educated in a French convent in Strasbourg.
 When she was fifteen, she inherited vast estates from her aunt in Bohemia, and she and her sister Maria Leopoldine (1741–1795) were introduced at the imperial court in Vienna and appointed maid of honour to the empress Maria Theresa of Austria, during which service they became acquainted with the imperial family.

 On 30 March 1761, in Vienna, she married Prince Karl Borromäus of Liechtenstein.
 She and her spouse were the ancestors of a line of the Princely Family of Liechtenstein.
 Eleonore spent her summers in her estates in Moravia and her winters in Vienna.
 She had a love affair with the Irish general Karl O'Donnell, Count of Tyrconnel, which attracted attention, but he died in 1771.